-What Is Crudo
+What Is Tuna Crudo

 Crudo is made with fresh high end ingredients as each flavor component is pronounced and lend to the brightness of the dish.
 Imagine spending $40 on fish to ruin it with terrible tasting olive oil or bottled lime juice.
 This is the time to splurge, if you can afford to do so.
-We typically use bluefin tuna.
+I typically use bluefin tuna.

 Crudo of Tuna Ingredients

 Read up on where to buy sushi grade fish, as well as, Raw Fish FAQ’s if you’re new to utilizing raw fish.
-Serious eats has a great extensive article on the subject as well.

 Pro Tips